 All dischargers are required to conduct a Risk Level Determination, where the site’s overall risk is separated into sediment risk and receiving water risk.
 The discharger must utilize either the Water Board’s standard risk determination (provided in SMARTS), a site-specific risk determination, or a combination of the two as described in Attachment D.1 of this General Permit.

-a.
-The standard risk determination (GIS Map Method) includes utilizing the following:
+II.B.1.
+A standard risk determination, using the Geographic Information Systems (GIS) map method, includes utilizing the following:

 U.S. EPA Rainfall Erosivity (R) Factor Calculator website;